0sAND1s/HCDisk/README.txt

 - tape image to sound signal conversion or WAV file (for use on a Spectrum without disk)
 - disk image conversion between formats (RAW to DSK, CQM to RAW, etc)
 - create physical disks from downloaded disk images, to be used on the real machines
+- send TAP/TZX files to Spectrum via audio
+- send TAP/TZX/DSK files to Spectrum via COM port

 4. Where does the name come from?

 	HC is the name of a Sinclair Spectrum compatible computer series manufactured in Romania by the I.C.E.
-Felix plant.
+Felix factory.
 I had one as my first computer.
 	The first version of HCDisk only understood the file system specific to HC, but I kept the name, even if now it can process file systems for several other clones and add-ons.
 Not by coincidence, HC is also an acronym for Home Computer.
 So this tool applies to home computers.